-U.S. telecommunication providers - additional information
+U.S. mobile operators - additional information

 Verizon was the leading wireless telecommunications provider in the United States in 2013, announcing revenue of over 81 billion U.S. dollars.
 Its closest competitor was AT&T, whose wireless operating revenue amounted to just under 70 billion U.S. dollars.